Alfonsoaz01/telegram-bot-openai/README.md

 # telegram-bot-openai

-This project aims to create a Telegram bot using the OpenAI API.
+This project aims to create a Telegram bot that uses the OpenAI API to summarize the content you send him.

 ## Configuration